 Diabetes: Agent Orange is responsible for giving untold numbers of troops diabetes.
 What many veterans don’t realize is all the conditions caused by their diabetes may also be considered service-connected.
 For example, if you were in Vietnam and have diabetes that caused neuropathy, the latter is one of your secondary service-connected disabilities.

 Heart Disease: Agent Orange is believed to cause heart disease.
 If you were a veteran who was exposed to Agent Orange and has heart disease, you could be eligible.
 You may also be eligible for any condition caused by heart disease.
 Some veterans may be able to secondary service-connect their peripheral artery disease, heart attack, and stoke to their service-connected heart disease.

 Some veterans with serious mental conditions may have heart disease as a secondary service-connected impairment.
 Stress, depression, and anxiety can lead to heart disease and related conditions.
 Many mental conditions can lead to extreme strain on the heart and cardiovascular system.

 Hypertension: Hypertension is generally service-connected through Agent Orange diabetes claims.
 Hypertension can be caused by diabetes.
 You can also service-connect impairments related to hypertension like aneurysms, damage to the heart, strokes, and kidney problems.

 Prostate Cancer: The Agent Orange presumptive illness list includes prostate cancer.
 Veterans that are diagnosed with prostate cancer experience many secondary service-connected impairments.
-Erectile disfunction, incontinence, infertility, weakening bones, and more are linked to prostate cancer.
-They are therefore, secondary service-connected impairments that veterans should consider.
+Erectile dysfunction, incontinence, infertility, weakening bones, and more are linked to prostate cancer.
+They are, therefore, secondary service-connected impairments that veterans should consider.